 - Exterior insulation: Placing wall insulation on the exterior of the container is a less common option, as many people want their building to assume the shipping container aesthetic.
-However, exterior insulation does have some benefits, such as an increase in interior space and eliminating the chance of condensation inside the interior wall cavity.
-It’s also not as important to use expensive ccSPF since you aren’t space-constrained, and a permeable insulation has the ability to dry out from the outside in.
+However, exterior insulation does have some great benefits, such as an increase in interior space and eliminating the chance of condensation inside the interior wall cavity.
+It’s also not as important to use expensive ccSPF since you aren’t space-constrained, and permeable insulation has the ability to dry out from the outside in.
 If you do insulate the outside, you’ll need to cover the insulation with some type of cladding to protect it from the elements and provide a more visually appealing appearance.
-Some variation of wood or cement board is a common choice.
+Wood or vinyl siding, cement board, stucco, or even corrugated metal are common choices.

 Note on air conditioner short cycling

 - We discussed earlier how air conditioners have the ability to not only cool the air (removal of sensible heat) but also to remove moisture (removal of latent heat) and reduce the humidity.
 However, these processes can be greatly affected by the sizing of your air conditioner unit.